What is a direct debit?

 - payment amount

 You can find these details on your latest account statement that shows the direct debit.
-If you can’t find a paper or electronic statement in your inbox, you can login to Internet Banking and request a statement.
+If you can’t find a paper or electronic statement in your inbox, you can login to Internet Banking, opens in new window and request a statement.

-Request to cancel your direct debit
+Ways you can cancel your direct debit

 Once you have your details ready, you can request cancellation of your direct debit.
 You can do this online, over the phone, or by visiting a branch.